When is the NSSE open?

 How many emails will I receive to invite me to complete the NSSE?

-KU will send a total of seven emails.
+KU will send a total of six emails.
 After you complete the NSSE, you will not receive any additional reminders.

 What is student engagement?